negrutiu/nsis-install/README.md

 ; ... rest of script ...
 ```

-In your workflow, specify `ARCH` as command line argument when invoking `makensis`.
+In your workflow, use `-D` makensis command line option to define the `ARCH` variable.
 ```yaml
 jobs:
     build: